-6000 Greenbelt Road 301-345-1500 www.beltwayplazamall.com Target, Value City, Burlington Coat Factory, Giant Food, The Sports Authority, Marshall's, AMC Theatres, Jeepers, Gold's Gym, Jo-Ann Fabrics, CVS NASA Mission Unveils Mystery by Analía Nilda Cillis and Marcelo Adrián Castro After being postponed one month by the hurricanes that hit Florida last September, NASA mission Swift was readied for launch from Cape Canaveral.
-On November 17 Swift became the most powerful scientific satellite orbit- NASA Goddard Space Flight Center and formed by institutions from the U.S., U.K. and Italy.
-What are gamma ray bursts?
-In a few words, they are brief but intense flashes of gamma radiation that occur in outer space about once per day.
+NASA Mission Unveils Mystery by Analía Nilda Cillis and Marcelo Adrián Castro After being postponed one month by the hurricanes that hit Florida last September, NASA mission Swift was readied for launch from Cape Canaveral.
+On November 17 Swift became the most powerful scientific satellite orbiting Earth to study gamma ray bursts.
+Swift was built by an international collaboration led by NASA Goddard Space Flight Center and formed by institutions In a few words, they are brief but intense flashes of gamma radiation that occur in outer space about once per day.
 Why are scientists interested in them?
-One reason is that during a 10 second burst, just one of these events releases as much energy as the sun releases in 10 billion years.
+One reason is that during a 10 second burst, just one of these events releases as much energy as the sun unraveled about one of astronomy's most intriguing mysteries is where gamma ray bursts occur.